uyuni-project/uyuni-rfc/accepted/00074-retracted-updates-support.md

   - patching: we create an action bearing all errata, salt then applies state `packages.patchinstall` with all of the patches
   - upgrading: we call `packages.pkginstall` with package name, arch and version
+- Q: Does the feature have any consequences for image building?
+  - A: no.

 # Appendix
 Examples of XML data for a retracted patch.